 - Chest X-ray – This will evaluate a pet prior to anesthesia and check for metastases (spread of cancer) or secondary tumors

 These diagnostic tests will help determine what type of brain cancer a dog has, so you can know how to proceed in treating the disease.
-Learn more about some of the most common types of brain cancer in dogs.

 Treatment Options for Brain Tumors in Dogs